 Select Notifications option and enable the notifications:

-Using our APIs it’s possible to write a script to backup your Timeboard definitions as code.
+Using Datadog APIs it’s possible to write a script to backup your Timeboard definitions as code.
 See the following projects as examples of how these backups can be accomplished:

 Additional helpful documentation, links, and articles: